The Govt manager and the spy cam - appeal against discharge without conviction, suppression heard

 His offending was blamed on a diagnosis of erectile dysfunction that led to a growing obsession and eventual addiction to porn which he battled alongside alcoholism and mental health issues.

-Today in the High Court at Auckland, Crown Prosecutor Mark Harborow argued the sentencing judge did not have the agreed summary of facts but instead an earlier copy.
+Today in the High Court at Auckland, Crown Prosecutor Mark Harborow argued the sentencing judge did not have the correct summary of facts but instead an earlier copy.

 That "infiltrated everything" included the assessment of consequences and the judgment regarding name suppression.